Tetrakern/fictioneer/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_user_menu_items', $items )`
 Filters the intermediate output array of the `fictioneer_user_menu_items()` function before it is imploded and returned.
 Contains links to the user’s account, reading lists, and bookmarks as well as the site’s Discord, site settings modal toggle, and logout link.
-Used in the `partials/_icon-menu.php` partial if the user is logged in.
+Used in the `fictioneer_render_icon_menu()` function if the user is logged in.

 **$items:**
 * $account (string|null) – Optional.
 List item with link to the user’s account.